 Tell us, what are some ways you keep playgrounds safe for the families and children in your community?

-Written by: Lauren Hoffmann, Senior PR and Communications Manager at NRPA
+Lauren Hoffmann is NRPA's Senior PR and Communications Manager.